-In conjunction with our acquisition of HHI on January 8, 2016, we entered into a syndicated credit agreement on the same date (the "Credit Agreement"), with Regions Bank ("Regions") serving as administrative agent, which provided for a \$125,000,000 term loan facility (the "Term Loan Facility") and a \$50,000,000 revolving credit facility ("Revolving Credit Facility").
-The cash portion of the purchase price for HHI was partially funded by the \$125,000,000 Term Loan Facility and \$25,000,000 borrowed under the Revolving Credit Facility.
+In conjunction with our acquisition of HHI on January 8, 2016, we entered into a syndicated credit agreement on the same date (the "Previous Credit Agreement"), with Regions Bank ("Regions") serving as administrative agent, which provided for a \$125 million term loan facility (the "Previous Term Loan Facility") and a \$50 million revolving credit facility (the "Previous Revolving Credit Facility").
+The cash portion of the purchase price for HHI was partially funded by the \$125 million borrowed under the Previous Term Loan Facility and \$25 million borrowed under the Previous Credit Facility.
+As described in Note 16, on October 13, 2017, we entered into a Second Amendment to the Previous Credit Agreement to refinance and decrease the aggregate committed size of the credit facilities.

-The Term Loan Facility bears interest at a rate per annum equal to an applicable margin plus (1) the Adjusted LIBOR rate for the relevant interest period, (2) an alternate base rate determined by reference to the greater of (a) the prime lending rate of Regions, (b) the federal funds rate for the relevant interest period plus one half of one percent per annum and (c) the one-month LIBOR rate plus one percent per annum, or (3) a combination of (1) and (2).
-Interest on the outstanding principal of the Term Loan Facility is payable on the last day of each month, in the case of each base rate loan, and on the last day of each interest period (but no less frequently than every three months), in the case of LIBOR loans.
-Principal payments are due on the last day of each fiscal quarter beginning March 31, 2016, with the remainder due at maturity on January 8, 2021 (the "Maturity Date").
-Anticipated annual future maturities of the Term Loan Facility, Revolving Credit Facility, and capital lease obligation are as follows as of March 31, 2017:
+The Previous Term Loan Facility bore interest at a rate per annum equal to an applicable margin plus (1) the Adjusted LIBOR rate for the relevant interest period, (2) an alternate base rate determined by reference to the greater of (a) the prime lending rate of Regions, (b) the federal funds rate for the relevant interest period plus one half of one percent per annum and (c) the one-month LIBOR rate plus one percent per annum, or (3) a combination of (1) and (2).
+Interest on the outstanding principal of the Previous Term Loan Facility was payable on the last day of each month, in the case of each base rate loan, and on the last day of each interest period (but no less frequently than every three months), in the case of LIBOR loans.
+Principal payments were due on the last day of each fiscal quarter beginning March 31, 2016, with the remainder due at maturity on January 8, 2021 (the "Previous Maturity Date").
+Anticipated annual future maturities of the Previous Term Loan Facility, Previous Revolving Credit Facility, and capital lease obligation were as follows as of September 30, 2017:

 (In thousands)

-2017 \$ 4,911
+2017 \$ 1,638

 2018 9,690

 2019 12,750

 2020 15,625

-2021 106,125
+2021 107,175

 Thereafter

-\$ 149,101
+\$ 146,878

-Borrowings under the Revolving Credit Facility bear interest at a rate similar to that of the Term Loan Facility, with interest payment dates similar to that of the Term Loan Facility.
-The Revolving Credit Facility includes a \$5 million swingline sublimit, with swingline loans bearing interest at the alternate base rate plus the applicable margin.
-Any principal outstanding under the Revolving Credit Facility is due and payable on the Maturity Date.
+Borrowings under the Previous Revolving Credit Facility bore interest at a rate similar to that of the Previous Term Loan Facility, with interest payment dates similar to that of the Previous Term Loan Facility.
+The Previous Revolving Credit Facility included a \$5 million swingline sublimit, with swingline loans bearing interest at the alternate base rate plus the applicable margin.
+Any principal outstanding under the Previous Revolving Credit Facility was due and payable on the Previous Maturity Date.

-The Term Loan Facility and amounts borrowed under the Revolving Credit Facility are secured pursuant to a Pledge and Security Agreement, dated January 8, 2016, among the parties identified as Obligors therein and Regions, as collateral agent (the "Security Agreement"), on a first priority basis by a security interest in substantially all of the tangible and intangible assets (subject to certain exceptions) of the Company and certain subsidiaries of the Company, as guarantors (collectively, the "Subsidiary Guarantors"), including certain registered intellectual property and the capital stock of certain of the Company's direct and indirect subsidiaries.
-Our obligations under the Credit Agreement are also guaranteed by the Subsidiary Guarantors.
+The Previous Term Loan Facility and amounts borrowed under the Previous Revolving Credit Facility were secured pursuant to a Pledge and Security Agreement, dated January 8, 2016, among the parties identified as Obligors therein and

+Regions, as collateral agent (the "Security Agreement"), on a first priority basis by a security interest in substantially all of the tangible and intangible assets (subject to certain exceptions) of the Company and certain subsidiaries of the Company, as guarantors (collectively, the "Subsidiary Guarantors"), including certain registered intellectual property and the capital stock of certain of the Company's direct and indirect subsidiaries.
+Our obligations under the Previous Credit Agreement were also guaranteed by the Subsidiary Guarantors.